 The Chug is undoubtedly appealing and sweet, but would one of these cute little dogs make a good choice of family pet for you?

-- The Chihuahua-pug mix is a friendly, sociable little dog that gets along well with children and other pets.
+- Chugs are sociable and do well with children and other pets.

 - A Chug is small enough to live happily in an apartment or small home.

 - The Chihuahua-pug mix doesn’t need very much exercise.
-They are lazier pups.

 Breeders & Puppy Prices

 The Chihuahua-pug mix has not yet caught on as a hugely popular mixed breed.
 For that reason, the price of Chug dog puppies is still relatively affordable.